Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Committed code must compile successfully: A build policy.Pull requests must have a Quality Gate status of Passed in SonarCloud: A check-in policy.
 - [x] Committed code must compile successfully: A check-in policy.Pull requests must have a Quality Gate status of Passed in SonarCloud: A build policy.

 ### You are deploying a server application that will run on a Server Core installation of Windows Server 2019.
 You create an Azure key vault and a secret.
 You need to use the key vault to secure API secrets for third-party integrations.
 Which three actions should you perform?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.
 D18912E1457D5D1DDCBD40AB3BF70D5D

 - [ ] Configure RBAC for the key vault.
 - [x] Modify the application to access the key vault.